towolf/towolf.github.com/docs/Quest/QuestDemo.markdown

 The Quest toolbox in the Psychtoolbox is a set of MATLAB functions that implement all the original QUEST functions, plus several others.
 You can think of it as a Bayesian toolbox for testing observers and estimating their thresholds.
-This QUEST toolbox is self\-contained, and runs on any computer with MATLAB 5 or better. web http://psychtoolbox.org/ web http://psych.nyu.edu/pelli/software.html\#quest
+This QUEST toolbox is self-contained, and runs on any computer with MATLAB 5 or better. web http://psychtoolbox.org/ web http://psych.nyu.edu/pelli/software.html\#quest

-By commenting and uncommenting five lines below, you can use this file to implement three QUEST\-related procedures for measuring threshold.
+By commenting and uncommenting five lines below, you can use this file to implement three QUEST-related procedures for measuring threshold.

 QuestMode: In the original algorithm of Watson & Pelli \(1983\), each trial is at the MODE of the posterior pdf.
 Their final estimate is